plone/training/mastering_plone/buildout_1.rst

     Put the name of the egg with a version conflict as the first argument.
 Also, change the path to the buildout cache folder according to your installation (the vagrant buildout is assumed in the example).

-    Some parts of Buildout interpret egg names case sensitive, others won't.
+    Some parts of Buildout interpret egg names case sensitively, others don't.
 This can result in funny problems.

     Always check out the ordering of your extends, always use the :samp:`annotate` command of Buildout to see if it interprets your configuration differently than you.
 Restrict yourself to simple Buildout files.
 You can reference variables from other sections, you can even use a whole section as a template.
 We learned that this does not work well with complex hierarchies and had to abandon that feature.